Chris Paul officially removed any mystery about his plans in free agency at 11:27 a.m. ET on Monday morning:

 While continued development from Griffin and especially Jordan will be integral if the Clippers hope to advance past the conference semifinals for the first time in franchise history, Paul is the straw that stirs the drink.
 For my money (which, it is worth noting, is somewhat less than $107 million), he is the best point guard in the world, an unparalleled half-court orchestrator and facilitator who knows when to seek his own offense, ranks among the league's best fourth-quarter tacticians and plays some of the most opportunistic perimeter defense in the game.

 You'd understand if some Clippers fans felt a bit dicey about paying an annual average of more than $20 million per season to someone who's had knee surgery, who has missed time with knee, hip and hand injuries over the past two seasons and who will be on the wrong side of 30 by the time this contract ends, but injury history aside, this is about as open-and-shut a max-contract case as there is in the league — Chris Paul is worth every penny you can pay him, so you pay him every penny you can.

 With Paul's contract situation quickly settled, the Clippers will now move on to addressing the remainder of their roster.
 Yahoo!
 Sports NBA columnist Marc J. Spears reported early Monday morning that the Clippers are interested in shooting guard O.J.
-Mayo, last of the Dallas Mavericks, who declined a $4.2 million player option for next season to become an unrestricted free agent.
+Mayo, late of the Dallas Mavericks, who declined a $4.2 million player option for next season to become an unrestricted free agent.
 Yahoo!
 Sports NBA columnist Adrian Wojnarowski reported Sunday that Rivers would love to bring in ace perimeter stopper Tony Allen, but the All-Defensive First-Team shooting guard may have more lucrative offers elsewhere, including from his most recent employer, the Memphis Grizzlies.